jmarkowski/webapp-template/README.md

 # Overview

-This repository contains a boilerplate setup for a scalable python-based web application using the Flask framework, an nginx reverse-proxy as the load balancer, and PostgreSQL as the database along with a web-based database administration portal.
+This repository contains a boilerplate setup for a building scalable web application using the python-based Flask framework for serving pages, node modules and the npm package manager for front-end development support, Parcel for transpiling/minifying/bundling, an nginx reverse-proxy as the load balancer, and PostgreSQL as the database along with a web-based database administration portal.

 The setup uses the production-grade [gunicorn](https://gunicorn.org/) WSGI HTTP server to serve the Flask application, running in a python virtual environment.

-It also uses [nginx](https://www.nginx.com/) to serve as a reverse-proxy to achieve [layer 7 load balancing](https://www.nginx.com/resources/glossary/layer-7-load-balancing/).
+It uses [nginx](https://www.nginx.com/) to serve as a reverse-proxy to achieve [layer 7 load balancing](https://www.nginx.com/resources/glossary/layer-7-load-balancing/).

 Database interface support using an ORM is added using [SQLAlchemy](https://www.sqlalchemy.org).